imtlab/baseimage-docker/README.md

 In order to ensure that all application log messages are captured by syslog-ng, syslog-ng is started separately before the runit supervisor process, and shutdown after runit exits.
 This uses the [startup script facility](#running_startup_scripts) provided by this image.
 This avoids a race condition which would exist if syslog-ng were managed as an runit service, where runit kills syslog-ng in parallel with the container's other services, causing log messages to be dropped during a graceful shutdown if syslog-ng exits while logs are still being produced by other services.

 <a name="upgrading_os"></a>
-### Upgrading the operating system inside the container
+### Upgrading the operating system inside the container and versioning

 Baseimage-docker images contain an Ubuntu operating system (see OS version at [Overview](#overview)).
 You may want to update this OS from time to time, for example to pull in the latest security updates.
 OpenSSL is a notorious example.
 Vulnerabilities are discovered in OpenSSL on a regular basis, so you should keep OpenSSL up-to-date as much as you can.

-While we release Baseimage-docker images with the latest OS updates from time to time, you do not have to rely on us.
-You can update the OS inside Baseimage-docker images yourself, and it is recommended that you do this instead of waiting for us.

-To upgrade the OS in the image, run this in your Dockerfile:

-    RUN apt-get update && apt-get upgrade -y -o Dpkg::Options::="--force-confold"
+The current version of baseimage-docker uses `Ubuntu 18.04 LTS`.
+As such IMT is going to version its base image by adopting the Ubuntu year as its major version.
+For example, the first release will be `imtlab/baseimage:18.0.0`. and it will stay `18.x.x` until `Ubuntu 20.04 LTS` is released.
+However, between Ubuntu 18 and 20 changes to the image will need to made.
+As such, new functionality will bump the minor levels of versioning (`imtlab/baseimage:18.1.0`), while basic patching or updating if system libs will result in a patch level change (`imtlab/baseimage:18.0.1`)

 <a name="container_administration"></a>
 ## Container administration